 - If the unit is designed for indoor duty, it must be stored in a heated building. - If the unit is designed for outdoor duty and is to be stored outdoors, a canvas tarp is recommended for protection until installation.
-Adequate drainage should be provided.
-Place wood blocks under the base skid so that water does not collect inside the base perimeter or low spots in the tarp.
+Adequate drainage

-- All compressor stop valves must be closed to isolate the compressor from the remainder of the system.
-All other valves, except those venting to atmosphere, shall be open.
+- should be provided.
+Place wood blocks under the base skid so that water does not collect inside the base perimeter or low spots in the tarp. - All compressor stop valves are to be closed to isolate the compressor from the remainder of the system.
+All other valves, except those venting to atmosphere, are to be open.
 The unit is shipped with dry nitrogen holding charge of 5 psig (5 psi above atmospheric pressure).
-It is essential to maintain the nitrogen holding charge. - Cover all bare metal surfaces (coupling, flange faces, etc.) with rust inhibitor. - Desiccant shall be placed in the control panel.
-If the panel is equipped with a space heater, it shall be energized.
-Use an approved electrical spray-on corrosion inhibitor for panel components (relays, switches, etc.) - All pneumatic controllers and valves (Fisher, Taylor, etc.) are to be covered with plastic bags and sealed with desiccant bags inside. - The holding charge of the nitrogen or clean dry gas in the system and compressor shall be monitored on a regular basis for leakage.
-If not already installed, it is required that a gauge shall be added to help monitor the nitrogen holding charge pressure.
+It is essential that the nitrogen holding charge be maintained. - Cover all bare metal surfaces (coupling, flange faces, etc.) with rust inhibitor. - Desiccant is to be placed in the control panel.
+If the panel is equipped with a space heater, it is to be energized.
+Use an approved electrical spray-on corrosion inhibitor for panel components (relays, switches, etc.) - All pneumatic controllers and valves (Fisher, Taylor, etc.) are to be covered with plastic bags and sealed with desiccant bags inside. - The nitrogen or clean dry gas holding charge in the system and compressor are to be monitored on a regular basis for leakage.
+If not already installed, it is required that a gauge is to be added to help monitor the nitrogen holding charge pressure.
 If a drop in pressure occurs, the source of leakage must be found and corrected.
-The system must be evacuated and recharged with dry nitrogen to maintain the package integrity. - Manually rotate compressor shaft several revolutions (approximately 6) every 3 months.
+The system must be evacuated and recharged with dry nitrogen to maintain the package integrity. - Manually rotate compressor shaft several revolutions (approximately 6) every 3 months to prevent flat spots on the bearing surfaces.
 If the compressor unit is installed, wired and charged with oil, open all oil line valves and run the oil pump for 10 seconds prior to rotating the compressor shaft.
-Continue running the oil pump while the compressor shaft is being turned to help lubricate the surfaces of the shaft seal. - Maintenance log to be kept with documenting dates to show all the procedures have been completed. - Notify Vilter Service and Warranty Department when the compressor is started.
+Continue running the oil pump while the compressor shaft is being turned to help lubricate the surfaces of the shaft seal.
+For cool compression, there is no pre-lube pump, so the driveshaft must be turned by hand. - Maintenance log to be kept with documenting dates to show all the procedures have been completed. - Notify Vilter Service and Warranty Department when the compressor is started.

-The Long Term Storage Log (on Page 3-4) is an interactive form.
-You can fill it electronically and print the page as your record.
+The Long Term Storage Log (on page 3-4) is an interactive form.
+You can fill it electronically and print the page as your records.